You are the apple of my I.

-The end of growth.
+And the end of growth.
 It clips the wings of possibility- the bigger truth that exists beyond my small understanding.
 Closing the book on the question of Who am I, exactly? would be foolish.
 The Big Mystery is far greater and more full of awesome than I can ever attempt to imagine.
 And whatever micro-teeny part I play in this infinite universal system called Life, I intuitively know one aspect of it, thanks to five-plus decades of living.
 Whatever It is, It is fluid.
 Everything changes.
 Including time.
 The past, present and future.
 The Universe (it's expanding, you know, faster than they first calculated).
 My experiential perception of myself (also expanding).
 The I that does not exist, because the I is only ego.
 The nattering, unreliable voice in my head.

 So if this I does not exist--- who is craving this apple crisp?